MichelDeudon/angela-biancofiore/content/en/project/performance-for-body-signs-and-orchestra/index.md

 ---
 title: Performance for body signs and orchestra
-summary: Séléction de photos
+summary: Selection of pictures
 tags:
-  - Photographie
+  - Photography
   - Art
 date: '2012-03-01'